switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 Database Server
 ---------------

 PostgreSQL_ 8.4 is being used as a database server of choice.
 This is the highest version available in standard RHEL 6 repositories.
-Database server runs as a single instance, always on a different node than the Apache instance and without any replication yet (we are planning an upgrade to 9.4 and a streaming replication setup in the future).
+Database server runs as a single instance, always on a different node than the Apache instance and without any replication yet.
+We are planning an upgrade to 9.4 and a hot-standby streaming replication setup with load balancing.
+We expect this to help us in the future with a read heavy nature of ownCloud queries, but as of now the current setup copes with the load just fine.

 OwnCloud PHP application doesn't access the PostgreSQL instance directly.
 It sends its queries through `PgPool II`_, which acts as a connection cache (runs in the *Connection Pooling* mode).
-This gives us some performance boost as it reduces database instance load and reuses existing connections.
+This gives us some performance boost as it reduces database instance load and reuses existing connections (thus saving a cost of creating new ones).
 PgPool is run together with the Apache instance on the same node.

 PostgreSQL engine parameters are mostly set according to the pgtune_ utility recommendations.
 It has allocated 40 GB of RAM, same as the Apache instance, and a maximum numer of connections is set to **51** (mostly based on this recommendations_).

-Database server has its data and configuration stored on a shared GPFS volume just like the Apache server.
+Database server has its data and configuration stored on a shared GPFS volume just like the Apache server does.

 Open Ports:

   * 5432
-  * 5433 (PgPool)
+  * 5433 (PgPool II)

 High Availability
 -----------------